 BIO 321 Immunology 4 SH

 This course is an introduction to the mammalian immune system.
 Lectures include discussion of antibody formation and function, cellular immune responses, allergies, tissue transplantation, cancer and disorders of the immune system.
 Laboratory experiments complement lecture material while introducing the student to immunological research techniques.
 Fall semester, even-numbered years (3 hrs lecture — 3 hrs laboratory).
-Prerequisite: BIO 103 and BIO 104, a year of college chemistry and junior standing in biology, or permission of instructor.
+Prerequisite: BIO 104 with a minimum grade of “C-” or better or permission of instructor.